Bellator Kickboxing

 Bellator Kickboxing was an American kickboxing promotion company based in Los Angeles, active between 2016 and 2019.
 Bellator was founded in 2016 by president Scott Coker.
 It was the sister promotion of Bellator MMA.
 On April 16, 2016, Bellator held its inaugural kickboxing event, Bellator Kickboxing 1.
+On February 19, 2022, Coker confirmed that the promotion shut down in 2020 to focus on MMA.

 Events

 Broadcast partners

 Bellator Kickboxing airs on Paramount Network (formerly Spike TV).
 Bellator Kickboxing debuted on Spike on April 16, 2016.